What is life coaching?

 The principal between a sports coach and a life coach is much the same.

-I would like to point out that a life coach should be professionally trained (which just in case you wonder- I am a qualified Life Coach and graduated with excellence) to be able to help you overcome difficulties, setbacks and hurdles, which can range from small issues like feeling stuck or unsure about the future, through to a crisis, or even trauma.
+A life coach should be professionally trained (I am a qualified Life Coach, Inner Child therapist and am accredited with ANZCAL) to be able to help you overcome difficulties, setbacks and hurdles, which can range from small issues like feeling stuck or unsure about the future, through to a crisis, or even trauma.

 This is something to look out for because the profession is not regulated at this stage and anyone can call themselves a coach.